mvolk/cider-sdk-java/README.md

 ### Type-safe Physical Properties Library

-The `com.ciderref.sdk.property` package contains classes for representing temperature, mass, volume, mass concentration, density, brix, specific gravity, cider sweetness categories and percent alcohol by volume.
+The `com.ciderref.sdk.property` package contains classes for representing temperature, mass, volume, mass concentration, density, Brix, specific gravity, cider sweetness categories and percent alcohol by volume.
 Units of measurement conversions are supported, and the library provides considerable protection against accidental calculation in the wrong units of measurement.